 IPC 4101 (Specification for Base Materials for Rigid and Multi-Layer Printed Circuit Boards) was released for publication in December, 1997.
 It was released as the replacement standard for MIL-S-13949.
 However, it contained a majority of the exact wording from the military standard.
 It maintained the “slash sheet” format appendix to the standard that specifies the resin and fiber system of different PCB laminates, along with testing parameters and properties.
 Initially there were 41 slash sheets, but as the industry opens up to “Lead Free” and “Green” processes, the slash sheets have increased to 66, the current revision.

-With all the different slash sheets, understanding what they entail will be beneficial with selection of correct laminate properties for your particular part.
+With all the different slash sheets, understanding what they entail will be beneficial with selection of correct laminate properties for your specific PCB design.

 Example of IPC 4101 Slash Sheet